 - Remove a shoe, if one is in place

-- Clean up the bottom of the hoof.
-A hoof knife is used to carefully open the abscess via the sole of the foot, providing drainage of pus also allowing for the area to be soaked, medicated, and bandaged.
+- A hoof knife may be used to carefully open the abscess through the sole/bottom of the foot, providing drainage of pus and allowing for the area to be soaked, medicated, and bandaged.

 As with most medical conditions, there are instances where the situation may become more complicated.
 Sometimes, the infection in the foot doesn’t form a discrete abscess or if the abscess is not resolved in a timely manner, it may course within the hoof and infect the coffin bone directly (osteomyelitis).
-In these situations, simply draining the abscess and treating with antibiotics will not cure the bone infection because it has devitalized or destroyed and invaded an area of the coffin bone.
+In these situations, simply draining the abscess and treating with antibiotics will not cure the infection because it has invaded an area of the coffin bone.

 Progression from a straight forward hoof abscess to osteomyelitis can be suspected when the abscess and lameness don’t respond in the usual time frame or there is continued drainage for a prolonged amount of time.
 Radiographs can be used to confirm the diagnosis (Figure 1).
-Surgery is then required to remove the diseased and devitalized bone and associated infected soft tissues.
+Surgery is then required to remove the infected bone and associated soft tissues.

 After hoof wall resection and surgical debridement of the infected coffin bone, the foot is kept under a sterile bandage, changed every 48 hours until the wound bed cornifies (Figure 4).
 Antibiotics and anti-inflammatory medications may be continued based on culture and sensitivity results in addition to the progress of the horse.
 After this, a lighter bandage is maintained simply to keep debris out of the defect.
 The hoof wall defect will grow out over a couple of months.
 In general, the hoof wall grows at a rate of about one centimeter each month.
 Once the hoof wall grows out, the foot is generally as good as new.